© 2008 Steve Campsall

 ...is lively and interesting

 How can you achieve this?
 A short opening sentence?
 A mix of shorter and longer sentences?
-Clear succinct paragraphs that always open with a topic sentence that gives, in a nutshell, what the rest of the paragraph will explore in more depth?
+Use clear succinct paragraphs that open with a topic sentence, one that gives, in a nutshell, what the rest of the paragraph will explore in more depth.
+Try hyperbole (exaggeration for effect - but use with care!).

 ...gives the most important facts and information first